MiDataInt/midataint.github.io/_docs/overview.md

 ### Basic Training for Developers

-This documentation assumes familiarity with open source code development.
 Please see our
 [Basic Training](https://midataint.github.io/mdi-basic-training) tutorials
-in the link below if you need help getting started with Git, R, Shiny, job schedulers, etc.
+in the link below if you need help getting started with Git, R, Shiny, the command line, job schedulers, etc.

 ### Portability and Licensing

-The MDI was created to support researchers at the University of Michigan and a few instructions are specific to our environment.
-However, the codebase is generic and can be used by any laboratory or organization for any data analysis need under the MIT license.
+The MDI can
+be used by any laboratory or organization for any data analysis need under the MIT license (a few instructions are specific to the University of Michigan environment but the codebase is generic).

 <!-- please do not alter the next line -->
 {% include mdi-project-documentation.md %}